Lavender Lemonade with Honey

 - 1 cup raw honey (local if you can get it)

 - 5 cups pure water

-- 1 Tbsp. dried, organic culinary lavender (or 1/4 cup fresh lavender blossoms, crushed)
+- 1 Tbsp. dried, organic culinary lavender (or 1/4 cup fresh lavender blossoms, crushed) (where to find online)

 - 1 cup fresh-squeezed, organic lemon juice, strained